 Despite what one might think, setting up a blog is the easiest of these tasks.
 If one uses a hosting service, many of the technical aspects of blogging, such as finding hosting space, reserving a domain name, and choosing a functional and aesthetically pleasing template can be dealt with in just a few mouse-clicks.
 This comparison chart, which compares various blogging platforms can help you decide which is more suitable to your needs.
 Running a self-hosted blog, or a blog hosted by one’s institution, which offers greater flexibility, is technically more complicated, but not prohibitively so.
 The actual time requirements associated with setting up a blog will depend on one’s willingness to explore various templates and functional configurations, as well as one’s technical expertise, but for all it’s worth, it took me a single evening to set up mine, followed by a few more half-hour sessions tweaking its layout and colour scheme.

-Regarding content creation, the time needed depends on how regularly the blog is updated, and what kind of content one creates.
+Regarding content creation, the time needed depends on how regularly you update the blog the blog, and what kind of content you creates.
 At my busiest, I tried to upload three to five new posts per week, which meant that I had to spend between three and five hours researching, writing and revising.
 I tended to do this in two blocks of time per week: one for a ‘commentary’ post, which often involved lots of research and several revisions, and another one during which I wrote several smaller pieces, such as calls for papers, summaries of articles I had recently read and so on.
 I usually did this over the weekend, and then scheduled the posts to appear at set times throughout the coming week, which meant that I didn’t have to work on the blog daily.

 Engaging with readers involves monitoring social media for reactions to what I have written, and responding to any comments there or in the blog.
 For me, this rarely requires more than 10-15 minutes per day, although I may on occasion spend more time to reply to some particularly interesting comment.

 Does this all impact my academic productivity?
 I think that is a somewhat misleading question, because it assumes that any time I spend on the blog would be spent producing publishable output.
-In fact, I stuck to the principle of working on my blog during my own time, when I could perhaps be watching television, working out or browsing the internet.
+In fact, I stuck to the principle of working on my blog during my own time, when I could perhaps be watching television, working out, or browsing the internet.
 I will concede that I was less productive academically when I was most engaged with the blog (which is, in part, why I have now slowed down on content production), but I think that this was due to the blog taking over ‘writing’ time.
-Rather, the blog seemed to provide a creative outlet when I was, for whatever reason, unable to write for publication.
+Rather, the blog provided me with a creative outlet when I was, for whatever reason, unable to write for publication.
 That said, I think that much of the effort I put in the blog did feed back in my academic work and teaching, so in a sense it may have increased my productivity.